echo000/Vex/README.md

 Note that SEModel/Anim plugins are not directly supported in Maya or Blender anymore, and would recommend using Cast.

+Press P to preview Models/Textures in the viewer.
+(Note that models can take a while to load if loading with textures due to needing to build the textures)

 ## Requirements

 * Windows 11 x64 or above (Windows 7/8/8.1/10 should work, but are untested)